svaksha/Julia.jl/Algorithms.md

 + [HMat.jl](https://github.com/YingzhouLi/HMat.jl) :: Hierarchical Matrix.
 + [ImmutableArrays.jl](https://github.com/twadleigh/ImmutableArrays.jl) :: Statically-sized immutable vectors and matrices.
 + [IndexedArrays.jl](https://github.com/garrison/IndexedArrays.jl) :: A data structure that acts like a Vector of unique elements allowing a quick lookup of the index of any vector element in the array.
++ [IndexedTables.jl](https://github.com/JuliaComputing/IndexedTables.jl) :: N-dimensional sparse array structure in julia.
 + [IndirectArrays.jl](https://github.com/JuliaArrays/IndirectArrays.jl) :: Julia implementation of indexed or "lookup" arrays.
++ [JuliaDB.jl](https://github.com/JuliaComputing/JuliaDB.jl) :: A package based on Dagger and IndexedTables, provides a distributed-array-like data model for working with large persistent data sets.
+Given a set of CSV files, it builds and saves an index that allows the data to be accessed efficiently in the future.
+It also supports an "ingest" mode that converts data to a more efficient binary format.
 + [JudyDicts.jl](https://github.com/tanmaykm/JudyDicts.jl) :: Judy Array for Julia.
 + [julia-delayed-matrix](https://github.com/kk49/julia-delayed-matrix) :: Delayed processing of Vector / Matrix expression in Julia with various backends.
 + [JSparse.jl](https://github.com/dmbates/JSparse.jl) :: A Julia implementation of functions in the CSparse and CXSparse libraries developed by Tim Davis.